Who is this article for?

 Can I edit live triggers?

-If the trigger action is a reward, you can edit the name and value of the associated Offer.
+Once a trigger is created you can edit the internal name, commission details, and the active status of the trigger.
+If the trigger action is a commission, you can edit the name and value of the associated offer.

 How can I hide an offer from a Partner?

-Deactivating a trigger using the toggle on the triggers list will both deactivate the trigger and hide it from partners.
+Deactivating a trigger using the toggle on the triggers list will both deactivate the trigger, and hide it from partners.

-When do my partners get rewarded?
+When do my partners get their commissions?